neslihansuzen/LScD-LEICESTER-SCIENTIFIC-DICTIONARY-CREATION/README.md

 'LSD_Creation.R' contains 4 parameters of paths 'sourceDir', 'outDirectory', 'prefFileName' and 'substFileName' described below:

-    sourceDir     : Directory with source files (.csv files) outDirectory  : Directory to write metadata files and processed documents prefFileName  : Directory for the file 'List of prefixes' substFileName : Directory for the file 'List of substitution'
+    ** sourceDir     :** Directory with source files (.csv files) ** outDirectory  :** Directory to write metadata files and processed documents ** prefFileName  :** Directory for the file 'List of prefixes' ** substFileName :** Directory for the file 'List of substitution'

 These locations should be changed by the user for reading and writing files.

 The code consists of three functions, 'pattern' to create gsub pattern for list of prefixes, 'preprocessing' to process the collection of texts and 'Split_abstract' to split the dataframe of asbstracts into several sub dataframes for running the function 'Preprocessing' fatster.
 Preprocessing function consists the following operations:

-   1. Removing punctuations and special characters: This is the process of substitution of all non -alphanumeric characters by space exclusing '-'
+   **1. Removing punctuations and special characters:** This is the process of substitution of all non -alphanumeric characters by space exclusing '-'
-   2. Lowercasing the text data: Entire collection of texts are converted to lowercase.
+   **2. Lowercasing the text data:** Entire collection of texts are converted to lowercase.
-   3. Uniting prefixes of words: Words containing prefixes joined with character "-" are united as a word.
+   **3. Uniting prefixes of words:** Words containing prefixes joined with character "-" are united as a word.
 The list of prefixes united for this research are listed in the file "list_of_prefixes.csv".
-   4. Substitution of words: Some of words joined with "-" in the abstracts of the LSC require an additional process of substitution to avoid losing the meaning of the word before removing the character "-".
+   **4. Substitution of words:** Some of words joined with "-" in the abstracts of the LSC require an additional process of substitution to avoid losing the meaning of the word before removing the character "-".
 The full list of such words and decision taken for substitution are presented in the file "list_of_substitution.csv".
-   5. Removing the character "-": All remaining character "-" are replaced by space.
+   **5. Removing the character "-":** All remaining character "-" are replaced by space.
-   6. Removing numbers: All digits which are not included in a word are replaced by space.
+   **6. Removing numbers:** All digits which are not included in a word are replaced by space.
 All words that contain digits and letters are kept for this study.
-   7. Stemming: In this process, multiple forms of a specific word are eliminated and words that have the same base in different grammatical forms are mapped to the same stem.
+   **7. Stemming:** In this process, multiple forms of a specific word are eliminated and words that have the same base in different grammatical forms are mapped to the same stem.
-   8. Stop words removal: All English stop words listed in the tm package are removed.
+   **8. Stop words removal:** All English stop words listed in the tm package are removed.

    ## Guide for Usage the Code